AllenCell/aics-shparam/CONTRIBUTING.md

 ## Deploying

 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed.
+(Refer to [bump2version on PyPI](https://pypi.org/project/bump2version/) for more details.)
 Then run:

 ```bash